 Second-year EMINE students at Grenoble INP will focus on nuclear materials, from nuclear fuel to nuclear components.
 Get up to speed with the latest challenges and opportunities related to nuclear materials, as well as trends in innovation.

 Two unique course areas are available in this elective: a three-week course at CEA Cadarache, including visits to laboratories and ITER; and EDF R&D’s Material Aging Institute, (two weeks on Pressurized Water Reactor components).

-With your fellow students, you have the chance to organise the annual Watt’s Up conference: an opportunity to debate world energy issues for a large and non-specialist audience.
-You’ll be supported by our scientific and industrial experts, and we encourage you to use creativity and spontaneity to present facts, answer questions and engage your audience.
+All EMINE students have the opportunity of organising the Watt’s Up Conference.
+During the annual event, participants debate world energy issues for a large, non-specialist audience.
+You will receive support from our scientific and industrial experts, and we encourage you to present facts, answer questions, and engage your audience creatively and spontaneously.

-All students have the opportunity to submit their CV for a 6-8 month internship at one of the programme’s industrial partners.
+All students are encouraged to apply for six- to eight-month internships at one of the programme’s industrial partners.

 Our innovative partners

-Companies involved in the EMINE programme include Areva, EDF, Endesa and Vattenfall.
-In addition, the Commissariat à l’énergie atomique et aux énergies alternatives (CEA) contributes expertise from one of the most important research centres in nuclear energy in Europe.
+Companies supporting the EMINE programme include Areva, EDF, Endesa and Vattenfall.
+In addition, the Commissariat à l’Énergie Atomique et aux Énergies Alternatives (CEA), one of Europe’s leading nuclear energy research centres, provides the EMINE course with technical advice and engineering expertise.